GREAT THINGS ABOUT USING TIMBER

-As timber regenerates, it is a renewable resource.
+As timber regenerates, it’s a renewable resource.
 This process of renewal is entirely sustainable as it can continue on indefinitely with no drain on the resources of the planet.
-As the vast majority of timber harvested for building purposes is from plantations and managed forests, the environment receives a net benefit from the use of timber to build as the number of plantations expands.
-Compared to every other building material timber is clearly the best environmental choice
+As the vast majority of timber harvested for building purposes is from plantations and managed forests, the environment receives a net benefit from the use of timber as the number of plantations expands.
+Compared to every other building material timber is clearly the best environmental choice.

-Trees absorb CO2 from the atmosphere throughout their lives, and effectively recycle the carbon in the atmosphere.
+Trees absorb CO2 from the atmosphere throughout their lives and effectively recycle the carbon in the atmosphere.
 In doing so they capture and store carbon, helping restore balance to the atmosphere.
 When trees are logged almost all of this carbon is trapped within the timber forever.
-Despite requiring energy to log, process and deliver, timber used for building captures more carbon than is used in its production and is therefore the only carbon neutral building material.
-There’s no other smart choice.
+Despite requiring energy to log, process and deliver, the timber used for building captures more carbon than is used in its production and is, therefore, the only carbon-neutral building material.

 [Source: wood for good]